 Abstract:

-Introduction: Theta-Beta Ratio (TBR) has been claimed as a biomarker to diagnose Attention Deficit and Hyperactivity Disorder (ADHD).
-However, the effectiveness of this index to differentiate between different groups of disorders is still under discussion.
-The primary purpose was to determine to what extent active TRB can differentiate between children with ADHD and specific Learning Disorder (sLD) as the most common comorbid disorder.
+Introduction: Theta-to-beta ratio (TBR) has been claimed as a biomarker to diagnose attention-deficit/hyperactivity disorder (ADHD).
+However, the effectiveness of this index in identifying different groups of ADHD is still under discussion.
+Our primary purpose was to determine to what extent active TBR can differentiate between children with ADHD and specific learning disorder (SLD) as the most common comorbid disorder.

-Methods: Two groups of school-aged children with sLD (N=15) and ADHD (N=15) were diagnosed through a process of clinical interview and observation.
-Electroencephalography (EEG) was recorded in both groups during active condition.
+Methods: Two groups of school-aged children with SLD (n=15) and ADHD (n=15) were diagnosed through a process of clinical interview and observation.
+Electroencephalography (EEG) was recorded in both groups during active conditions.
 The implemented cognitive task was the visual continuous performance task (VCPT).
-TBR in sites of CZ and Fz, and cognitive measures of VCPT were calculated in the aforementioned groups.
+TBR in sites of CZ and Fz and cognitive measures of VCPT were calculated in the study groups.

-Results: There was no significant differences in cognitive measures (containing Commission, Omission, Reaction Time, and Variability of Reaction Times) shown in two matched groups of children with sLD and ADHD.
-According to TBR, two groups demonstrated no significant results in comparison.
+Results: There were no significant differences in cognitive measures (commission, omission, reaction time, and variability of reaction times) shown in two matched groups of children with SLD and ADHD.
+According to TBR, the two groups demonstrated no significant differences in comparison.

 Type of Study: